intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 ### libclc target triples

 SYCL Native CPU uses [libclc](https://github.com/intel/llvm/tree/sycl/libclc) to implement many SPIRV builtins.
 When Native CPU is enabled, the default target triple for libclc will be `LLVM_TARGET_TRIPLE` (same as the default target triple used by `clang`).
-This can be overridden by setting the `--native_cpu_libclc_targets` option in `configure.py`.
+This can be overridden by setting the `--native-cpu-libclc-targets` option in `configure.py`.

 ### oneAPI Construction Kit